Hopscotch (film): Film score

 The film features many pieces by Wolfgang Amadeus Mozart.
 Notable examples include the aria "Non più andrai" from the opera The Marriage of Figaro, the andante movement from Eine kleine Nachtmusik, the first movement of Mozart's Piano Sonata No.11, K331 (best known for the third movement, the Rondo alla turca), the Posthorn Serenade, K320 and a Rondo for piano and orchestra in D, K382.

 In the Hopscotch - Criterion Collection DVD special feature "Introduction by Neame & Garfield", director Neame stated that Matthau's agent made the suggestion that they put in some Mozart because this would greatly please Matthau.
 As they looked into this, they realized that it would enhance the movie if Kendig loved Mozart.
 Ian Fraser was the arranger and found many sections of Mozart that fit the movie, but they could not find anything to go with Kendig typing.
 They asked Matthau; he brought in some Mozart that went perfectly with it.

 Hermann Prey's singing of "Non più andrai" highlights the antics of the old biplane as Myerson is shooting at it.
 The song tells how the young Cherubino, going into the army, will no longer be a dainty favorite, just as 5-foot-7 Myerson is going to lose his power at the CIA.
 Also, the song describes bullets flying and even bombs exploding.

-There is also the aria "Largo al Factotum" from the opera The Barber of Seville by Gioachino Rossini.
+The aria "Largo al Factotum" from the opera The Barber of Seville by Gioachino Rossini is also featured.
 Matthau sings this as he passes a border checkpoint.
 The words to the aria explain how everyone is looking for the barber, and he moves fast like lightning.

 Kendig has the aria "Un bel dì, vedremo" ("One fine day we'll see") from Madame Butterfly by Giacomo Puccini playing loudly on the stereo as the FBI and CIA shoot up Myerson's wife's house.
 The operatic contrapunto adds a surreal air of ironic justice to the events as Madame Butterfly sings how she will hide from her husband.

 The credits also list "Once a Night" written by Jackie English and Beverly Bremers.
-This is the blaring song playing at the bar "The Other End" where Matthau goes to arrange his flight from Georgia.
-"Once a Night" would peak at No. 94 on the Billboard Hot 100 and No. 43 on the Adult Contemporary chart.
+This is the song blaring playing at the bar "The Other End", when Matthau arranges his flight from Georgia.
+"Once a Night" peaked at number 94 on the Billboard Hot 100 and No. 43 on the Adult Contemporary chart.

 Casting

-According to Neame in the special feature "Introduction by Neame & Garfield", the Jewish Matthau refused to film on location in Germany, as he had lost many relatives in the Holocaust.
+According to Neame in the DVD special feature "Introduction by Neame & Garfield", the Jewish Matthau refused to film on location in Germany, as he had lost many relatives in the Holocaust.
 However, he wanted to have Neame cast his son David and later his stepdaughter Lucy Saroyan, so Matthau gave in.
 David Matthau played Ross, the CIA agent Kendig takes prisoner after leaving Myerson's house, and Saroyan the pilot who takes Kendig to Bermuda.

-According to Neame, he did not think they could get Glenda Jackson, but she and Matthau had previously worked together in the 1978 film House Calls, and she was delighted with the prospect of reteaming with him.
+According to Neame, he did not think that they could get Glenda Jackson, but she and Matthau had previously worked together in the 1978 film House Calls, and she was delighted with the prospect of working with him again.